 Thanks to the popularity of HDR, content providers are also focused on increasing their HDR offerings, yet another thing that may stand in the way of a widespread focus on 8K, at least for the time being.

-It may not be long before 8K TVs are available to buy, but like the early days of both HD and 4K, it will be a lot longer before they’re practical for most people.
-Early adopters may be able to get their hands on them soon, but for most of us, our 4K TVs have plenty of life left in them.
+While you can already get your hands on an 8K TV, like the early days of both HD and 4K, it will be a lot longer before they’re practical for most people.
+For most of us, 4K TVs have plenty of life left in them.